 of secondary-school and university teachers.

-Now in the forty-fifth year of its existence, the Mediterranean Society is more vibrant and active than ever.
-The coming year promises a varied and attractive program which includes a seminar in Portugal and two short domestic excursions, a social event featuring Mediterranean cuisine, and lectures by visiting scholars who are experts on the Mediterranean area.
+Now in the fiftieth year of its existence, the Mediterranean Society is more vibrant and active than ever.
+The coming year promises a varied and attractive program which includes a trip to Winston-Salem and Asheville, N.C., a domestic excursion to Yorktown, a holiday reception and dinner, and lectures by visiting scholars who are experts on the Mediterranean area.
 All the functions of the Society are meant to further awareness of that region of the world which gave birth to our western culture.
 Click here to see the latest copy of The Mediterranean